 The Company intends to implement the gratis allotment of Stock Acquisition Rights by a resolution of the Company's Board of Directors as described above in (e) of 2.1, 'Procedures for Triggering the Plan,' if it is determined that the Large-Scale Acquisition by the Large-Scale Acquirer falls under any of the items below and it is reasonable to implement the gratis allotment of Stock Acquisition Rights.
-However, the Company's Board of Directors will, without fail, make its determination as to whether the Large-Scale Acquisition of the Large-Scale Acquirer falls under a requirement below and if it is reasonable or not to implement the gratis allotment of Stock Acquisition by the Independent Committee in accordance with (d) of section 2.1 above, 'Procedures for Triggering the Plan.'
+However, the Company's Board of Directors will, without fail, make its determination as to whether the Large-Scale Acquisition of the Large-Scale Acquirer falls under a requirement below and if it is reasonable or not to implement the gratis allotment of Stock Acquisition Rights through the recommendation by the Independent Committee in accordance with (d) of section 2.1 above, 'Procedures for Triggering the Plan.'

-- (a) Large-Scale Acquisitions not in compliance with the procedures prescribed in the Plan. - (b) Large-Scale Acquisitions that threaten to harm the corporate value of the Company and the common interests of its shareholders through actions including any of the actions below: - (i) A buyout of share certificates, etc. to require such share certificates, etc. to be compulsorily purchased by the Company at an inflated price. - (ii) Management that achieves an advantage for the Large-Scale Acquirer to the detriment of the Company, such as temporary control of the Company's management for the low-cost acquisition of the Company's material assets. - (iii) Diversion of the Company's assets to secure or repay debts of the Large-Scale Acquirer or its group company. - (iv) Temporary control of the Company's management to bring about a disposal of high-value assets that have no current relevance to the Company's business and declaring temporarily high dividends from the profits of the disposal, or selling the shares at a high price taking advantage of the opportunity afforded by the sudden rise in share price created by the temporarily high dividends. - (c) Large-Scale Acquisitions made with no intention of truly participating in corporate management and solely for the purpose of increasing the stock price of the Company and having the Company or its related parties and individuals purchase shares in the Company at an inflated price. - (d) Certain Large-Scale Acquisitions that threaten to have the effect of coercing shareholders into selling shares, such as coercive two-tiered tender offers (meaning acquisitions of shares including tender offers that do not offer to acquire all shares in the initial acquisition, and set acquisition terms for the second stage that are unfavorable or do not set clear terms for the second stage). - (e) Large-Scale Acquisitions that do not provide the Company's Board of Directors with the period of time reasonably necessary to produce an alternative proposal to the Large-Scale Acquisition. - (f) Large-Scale Acquisitions in which the Essential Information or any other information considered reasonably necessary to assess the Large-Scale Acquisition terms is not sufficiently provided to the Company's shareholders. - (g) Large-Scale Acquisitions whose terms (including amount and type of consideration for the Large-Scale Acquisition, the Large-Scale Acquisition schedule, the legality of the Large-Scale Acquisition method, the probability of the Large-Scale Acquisition being effected, post-Large-Scale Acquisition management policies and business plans, and post-Large-Scale Acquisition policies dealing with the Company's other shareholders, employees, customers, business partners and any other stakeholders in the Company) are significantly inadequate or inappropriate in light of the intrinsic value of the Company.
+- (a) Large-Scale Acquisitions not in compliance with the procedures prescribed in the Plan. - (b) Large-Scale Acquisitions that threaten to harm the corporate value of the Company and the common interests of its shareholders through actions including any of the actions below: - (i) A buyout of share certificates, etc. to require such share certificates, etc. to be compulsorily purchased by the Company at an inflated price. - (ii) Management that achieves an advantage for the Large-Scale Acquirer to the detriment of

-(h) Large-Scale Acquisitions that materially threaten to be against the corporate value of the Company or the common interests of shareholders, by destroying the Company's core technologies, know-how to flexibly respond to the needs of business partners or society, the established group-wide business system of the Group, relationships of trust with the Company's employees, customers, business partners, and others, the Company's technical strength or development power, branding power or corporate philosophy and the like, which are indispensable to the generation of the Company's corporate value.
+- the Company, such as temporary control of the Company's management for the low-cost acquisition of the Company's material assets. - (iii) Diversion of the Company's assets to secure or repay debts of the Large-Scale Acquirer or its group company. - (iv) Temporary control of the Company's management to bring about a disposal of high-value assets that have no current relevance to the Company's business and declaring temporarily high dividends from the profits of the disposal, or selling the shares at a high price taking advantage of the opportunity afforded by the sudden rise in share price created by the temporarily high dividends. - (c) Certain Large-Scale Acquisitions that threaten to have the effect of coercing shareholders into selling shares, such as coercive two-tiered tender offers (meaning acquisitions of shares including tender offers that do not offer to acquire all shares in the initial acquisition, and set acquisition terms for the second stage that are unfavorable or do not set clear terms for the second stage). - (d) Large-Scale Acquisitions whose terms (including amount and type of consideration for the Large-Scale Acquisition, the Large-Scale Acquisition schedule, the legality of the Large-Scale Acquisition method, the probability of the Large-Scale Acquisition being effected, post-Large-Scale Acquisition management policies and business plans, and post-Large-Scale Acquisition policies dealing with the Company's other shareholders, employees, customers, business partners and any other stakeholders in the Company) are significantly inadequate or inappropriate in light of the intrinsic value of the Company. - (e) Large-Scale Acquisitions that materially threaten to be against the corporate value of the Company or the common interests of shareholders, by destroying the Company's core technologies, know-how to flexibly respond to the needs of business partners or society, the established group-wide business system of the Group, relationships of mutual trust with the Company's employees, customers, business partners and others, the Company's technical strength or development power, branding power or corporate philosophy and the like, which are indispensable to the generation the Company's corporate value.